8x6/CloseCall/README.md

 Check your location history to see how close you've been to an area that was hazardous, e.g. coronavirus

 Done:
-- Basic location tracking client (from MoonRunner sample code)
+- Basic location tracking client (raywenderlich.com MoonRunner sample code)

 Todo:
 - hazard data server impl